n49o7/brute/README.md

 - `data-bind="quite[\"some'path\"].you've got.there"`
 - `data-bind="quite[\"some\'path\"].you've got.there"`

-When iterating, you can specify conditions several ways :
+When iterating, you can specify conditions on the container or on its children (see `try.html`).

-- On the container.

 ## Example